Confidence Intervals for Seroprevalence: Standard Interval Constructions in Seroprevalence Surveys

-To assess the finite-sample performance of the Delta Method, percentile bootstrap, and projection confidence intervals discussed in Sections \ref{sec: approx} and \ref{sec:project}, we estimate by a Monte Carlo experiment their coverage probabilities and average lengths at parameterizations close to the sample size and estimates of \cite{bendavid_etal_2020}.
-We return to this experiment in Section \ref{sec:backtoprev}, where we measure the coverage probabilities for the alternative methods considered in Section \ref{sec: inversion intervals}.

-\cite{bendavid_etal_2020} recruited $n_1 = 3300$ participants for serologic testing for SARS-CoV-2 antibodies.
-The total number of positive tests was $x_1 = 50$.
-The authors use $n_2 = 401$ pre-COVID era blood samples to measure the specificity of their test, of which only $x_2 = 2$ samples tested positive.
-Similarly, the authors use $n_3 = 122$ blood samples from confirmed COVID-19 patients, of which $x_3 = 103$ samples tested positive.\footnote{The specificity and sensitivity samples combine data provided by the test manufacturer and additional tests run at Stanford.
-We refer the reader to the statistical appendix of \cite{bendavid_etal_2020} for further details.} These data correspond to an estimated seroprevalence of $\hat{\pi}_n = 0.012$.\footnote{ \cite{bendavid_etal_2020} report an alternative estimate of seroprevalence in which the demographics of their sample are weighted to match the overall demographics of Santa Clara County.
-We briefly discuss the application of the general methods developed in Section \ref{sec: inversion intervals} to this setting in Section \ref{sec: additional}, and view further consideration as a useful extension. \cite{gelman2020bayesian} give a Bayesian approach that accommodates sample weights. \cite{cai2020exact} also address the case where are samples are reweighted according to population characteristics.} Table \ref{table: distribution} reports the nominal 95\% confidence intervals computed by the Delta Method, percentile bootstrap, $BC_{\alpha}$ bootstrap, and projection method for the observed values from \cite{bendavid_etal_2020}.
+To assess the finite-sample performance of the delta method, bootstrap, and projection confidence intervals, we estimate their coverage probabilities and average lengths at parameterizations close to the sample size and estimates of \cite{bendavid_etal_2020}.
+In this study, $n_1 = 3300$ participants were recruited for serologic testing for SARS-CoV-2 antibodies.
+The total number of positive tests was $X_1 = 50$.
+The authors use $n_2 = 401$ pre-COVID era blood samples to measure the specificity of their test, of which only $X_2 = 2$ samples tested positive.
+Similarly, the authors use $n_3 = 122$ blood samples from confirmed COVID-19 patients, of which $X_3 = 103$ samples tested positive.\footnote{The specificity and sensitivity samples combine data provided by the test manufacturer and additional tests run at the Stanford.
+We refer the reader to the statistical appendices of \cite{bendavid_etal_2020,bendavid_etal_2020b} for further details.
+In \cite{bendavid_etal_2020b} it was revealed that there was an error in the recording of the sensitivity sample, i.e., that there were two fewer positive tests than reported.
+We adhere to the data as reported in \cite{bendavid_etal_2020}.} The realization of the MLE of $\pi$ for these data is $\hat{\pi}_n = 0.012$.\footnote{ \cite{bendavid_etal_2020} report an alternative estimate of seroprevalence in which the demographics of their sample are weighted to match the overall demographics of Santa Clara County.
+We briefly discuss the application of the general methods developed in Section \ref{sec: inversion intervals} to this setting in Section \ref{sec:conclusion}, and view further consideration as a useful extension. \cite{gelman2020bayesian} give a Bayesian approach that accommodates sample weights.
+In contemporaneous work, \cite{cai2020exact} also address the case where are samples are reweighted according to population characteristics.} Table \ref{table: distribution} reports the nominal 95\% confidence intervals constructed with the standard approaches discussed above.